AllysonD23/portfolio/README.md

 ### What I learned

 - Setup git version history
-- Create a GitHub repository
+- Create a GitHub

+### Continued development

+This is where I will share any updates or plan for continuing development on my portfolio.